Jump to: Fall 2016 Graduate Courses

 560: Metaphysics (fulfills category A requirement for the major)

-830: Advanced History of Philosophy (Kant’s Metaphysics and Epistemology)
+830: Advanced History of Philosophy: Thought and Feeling in Aristotle’s Ethics

 902: Proseminar in Philosophy